Whatsapp Icon

 • Gentle Exercise: Light exercises like walking, yoga, or tai chi can help maintain muscle strength, improve mood, and enhance physical well-being.
 It's important to listen to your body and not overexert yourself.

-• Meditation and Mindfulness: Practices such as meditation, mindfulness, or deep breathing exercises can help reduce stress, anxiety, and manage symptoms of depression.
+• Meditation and Mindfulness: Practices such as meditation, mindfulness, or deep breathing exercises can help reduce stress, and anxiety, and manage symptoms of depression.
 These activities can also improve sleep quality.

 • Nutritious Diet: Following a balanced diet rich in fruits, vegetables, whole grains, and lean proteins can support your health during treatment.
 Consider seeking advice from a nutritionist who can provide recommendations tailored to your specific needs.